 - All website pages must be tagged.
 This includes the page from where the session is started and all pages which are visited during navigation

 - The tag must be deployed in the topmost frame of the page

 - HTML framesets must not be used

 - iFrames must originate from the same domain.
-This relates to Same Origin Policy (SOP)
+This relates to the Same Origin Policy (SOP)

 - iFrames from different domains cannot be synchronized from the consumer to the agent

-- Example 1: Loading resources is not bound to cookie or other session identifiers
+- Loading resources are not bound to a cookie or other session identifiers

-- Example 2: Loading resources is not bound to “Http Basic Authentication”
+- Loading resources are not bound to “HTTP Basic Authentication”